 Architectural History

-About the Journal
+About

-is the Society's principal publication, published annually since 1958.
+Architectural History is the Society's principal publication, published since 1958.
 It is a double-blind, peer-reviewed journal of international standing, recognised for advancing significant original and interpretive research on buildings, the built environment, architectural theory, and historiography across all places and periods.
 Articles are intended to be rigorous, analytical, and contextual, situating their subjects within broader debates about the history and understanding of architecture.

 Dr Alborz Dianat